Last updated on September 25th, 2022

-Visiting Vienna on a budget is pretty easy.
-Vienna, also known as “Wien” in German, is a UNESCO world heritage site and bursting with Imperial history and Baroque architecture with musical accompanied by Mozart and Strauss.
+Planning a Vienna itinerary on a budget is pretty easy.
+Vienna, also known as “Wien” in German, is a UNESCO world heritage site bursting with Imperial history and Baroque architecture with musical accompanied by Mozart and Strauss.
+Let’s check out how we visit Vienna on a budget with money-saving tips in this travel guide blog.
+An ideal two or three days of Vienna itinerary.

-Located at east of Austria, and traveler would fall in love with its charm, history, art, music, and true tales of princesses and kings.
+Located east of Austria, travelers would fall in love with its charm, history, art, music, and true tales of princesses and kings.
 This beautiful city is well known for Maria Theresa’s reign as well as Emperor Franz Joseph I and his beloved wife, Empress Elisabeth of Austria, aka Sisi.
-Travelers can explore the world’s cultural heritage by planning a self trip to the world-famous attraction at Vienna.
+Travelers can explore the world’s cultural heritage by planning a self DIY Vienna itinerary to the world-famous attraction in Vienna.

-We have summarized the transportation guide on how to get to Vienna city from airport and getting around in Vienna, food guide for what to eat and drink, accommodation guide for where to stay, and of course things to do in Vienna and nearby attraction in budget.
+We have summarized all the useful Vienna travel tips in this simple and easy Vienna travel guide blog.
+You can find the information for a transportation guide on how to get to Vienna city from the airport and getting around in Vienna, a food guide for what to eat and drink, an accommodation guide for where to stay, and of course things to do in Vienna and nearby attraction in budget.

-See how we spend three days in Vienna with full of fun and excitement, especially we were visiting Vienna on budget which is something more challenging.
+See how we spend three days in this Vienna itinerary full of fun and excitement, especially since we were visiting Vienna on a budget which is something more challenging.
+Take note that this travel guide to Vienna is compressive.
+For your convenience, I’ve compiled links to hotels, tours, and other services here.
+Let’s check it out!

 How To Get To Vienna City

+Transportation is one of the main considerations when planning on the Vienna itinerary.
 The nearest airport is Vienna International Airport (Flughafen Wien-Schwechat, airport code: VIE), located 12 miles (19 km) east of the heart of Austria’s capital.
-The airport and city is well connected by various public transport with different option available.
+The airport and city are well connected by various public transport with different option available.

 Transportation From Airport To Vienna City